carblue/acos5/README.md

 (If those rust tools aren't required anymore, later uninstall with: rustup self uninstall)

 3. Build the driver acos5: `user@host:~/path/to/acos5_root_downloaded$  cargo build --release`.
 The 2 shared object binaries will be built into directory target/release<br>
-   `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-all target/release/acos5.so`<br>
+   `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-unneeded target/release/libacos5.so`<br>
-   `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-all target/release/acos5_pkcs15.so`
+   `optionally user@host:~/path/to/acos5_root_downloaded$  strip --strip-unneeded target/release/libacos5_pkcs15.so`<br><br>
    Towards OpenSC, the driver's name is acos5_external, in order to make it distinguishable from a quite useless acos5 internal driver, that existed in OpenSC throughout until version 0.19.0

-4. Copy `acos5_external.profile` to the directory where all the other .profile files installed by OpenSC are located, for Linux probably in /usr/share/opensc/ or /usr/local/share/opensc/, for Windows something like C:/Program Files/OpenSC Project/OpenSC/profiles.<br>
+4. Copy acos5_pkcs15/acos5_external.profile to the directory where all the other .profile files installed by OpenSC are located, for Linux probably in /usr/share/opensc/ or /usr/local/share/opensc/, for Windows something like C:/Program Files/OpenSC Project/OpenSC/profiles.<br>

 5. Adapt opensc.conf (see below).
 Also, in the beginning, switch on logging by a setting `debug=3;`<br>
    If all the above went well, the log file will have an entry within it's first 4 lines, reporting: "load_dynamic_driver: successfully loaded card driver 'acos5_external'".<br>